Get A Free ADA Compliance Audit Of Your Website

 ADA Title II

 Title II applies to state and local governments and prohibits discrimination against people with disabilities in all services, programs, and activities.
-Authorities are required to take steps to ensure communication is equally as effective for disabled citizens as for non-disabled residents, including the ability to:
+This means public agencies must ensure their websites, apps, and other digital content are fully accessible to all users, regardless of ability.

 ADA Title III

-Title III stipulates that all public-facing businesses make reasonable adjustments to provide full and equal enjoyment of their goods, services, facilities, privileges, advantages, or accommodations to people with disabilities.
-Examples of businesses that fall under Title III include:
+Title III stipulates that all public-facing businesses, including nonprofits, make reasonable adjustments to provide full and equal enjoyment of their goods, services, facilities, and accommodations to people with disabilities.
+Examples of businesses and facilities that fall under Title III include:

 - Banks